ethaniccc/Mockingbird/README.md

 Detections now have "cheat probability".
 What this will do is estimate the chance of cheating.
 This is determined by how many times a player flags a certain check a certain amount of times within a period.

-Custom modules are still here, and now you can also add custom processors.
+Custom modules are still here.
 Since I'm too lazy to make an example, uh, idk just figure it out or wait I guess.

 ## Detections
 This is a list of all the detections Mockingbird has, these detections may not be 100% accurate